 |My top tips to perfect your holiday dressing or stuffing.|

-What are some of your favorite tips to perfect your own holiday stuffing?
+What are some of your favorite tips to perfect your own holiday dressing?

-Top Tips to Perfect Your Holiday Dressing or Stuffing©From the Kitchen of Deep South Dish
+Top Tips to Perfect Your Holiday Dressing©From the Kitchen of Deep South Dish

 1. Use very dry bread and/or cornbread.
 Ideally, they both should be day old, stale bread, so that it dries out well.
 Any kind of bread can be used - toasted sliced sandwich bread or leftover biscuits or rolls, toasted in the oven until crisp and dry, even saltine crackers will do.
 Whatever you have - use it up!
 That's how we roll in The South.
 For my cornbread dressing I don't like the texture of a pure cornbread dressing all alone, so I prefer to mix my cornbread with some bread.